Extra pearls in graph theory: Calculation of determinants

-\end{enumerate} These three conditions define determinant in a unique way.
-We will not give a proof of the statement; it is not evident and not complicated (sooner or later you will have to learn it, if it is not done already).
+\end{enumerate} These three conditions define the determinant in a uniquely.
+We will not give a proof of the statement; it is not evident and not complicated (sooner or later you will have to learn it if it is not done already).

 \begin{thm}{Exercise} Show that the following property follows from the properties above. \end{thm}

 \begin{enumerate}[resume] \item Interchanging any pair of rows of a matrix multiplies its determinant by $-1$; that is, if a matrix $M'$ is obtained from a matrix $M$ by permuting two of its rows, then